 Bum Booza Bamboo Baby Wipes

 Notes: New formula – I liked these a little better with the old formula but they’ve added Sodium Benzoate so if you avoid that, these aren’t for you.
 Those who have tried these have told me they are soft and work well.
 They’re also made with bamboo so they are biodegradable and a highly renewable source.
 I don’t *love* the use of polysorbate 20 because of concerns with 1,4 dioxane (carcinogenic by product from processing) contamination.
+But again, better choice than some.

-Earth’s Best Tender Care Baby Wipes
+Earth’s Best Chlorine Free Baby Wipes

 Notes: Not bad and they don’t treat the wipes with chlorine or alcohol.
 The antimicrobial is a little questionable but it only rates a 2 in Skin Deep.
 Though they do note that there is a formaldehyde contamination concern.
 Overall these aren’t the worst and I’d choose these over conventional wipes any day.
 I’ve used them in the past since they are readily available in some stores and they aren’t as expensive as others.
 They work just as well as any other baby wipe.
-(They also make flush-able Toddler wipes)
+(They also make flush-able Toddler wipes) I always liked these… they are soft and worked well.
+I still to this day keep a package on hand and my kids are 10 and 6.

 EWG Skin Deep Rating: N/A (I couldn’t find one)